notzyron/Ultimate-Fortnite-Modding-Tool/README.md

 ### Configure & Preview

 1. Specify your skin folder path in **"Current Skin Path"**
-2. The program auto-detects materials and assigns textures
+2. The program auto-detects materials and assigns textures (may have issues with reskins)
 3. Manually adjust texture assignments if needed using the dropdowns
 4. Enter skin details: **name**, **description**, **rarity**, **gender**
-5. Click **"Render"** to preview the skin in Blender
+5. Click **"Render"** to preview the skin
 6. If the skin looks too shiny, enable **"Swizzle Roughness to Green"** and render again

 ### Export & Deploy

-1. Click **"Export"** to start the automated pipeline
+1. Click **"Export"**
 2. The program will:
    - Convert .psk files to .fbx in Blender
    - Import meshes and textures into Unreal Engine
-   - Apply correct material settings and cook assets
+   - Apply correct settings to the meshes and textures and cook assets
    - Generate all required cosmetic files
    - Create AssetRegistry.bin for game recognition
 3. Your finished skin will be in `[skin codename]/Output/FortniteGame/`